 - Manually saved records (REC01 to REC30) and auto save MAX and MIN values all include the date (year, month and day) and time (hour and minute) that the data was recorded.
-Records of the ASC and DSC include altitude values along with the date (year, month, day) and year that the data was recorded.
-For details about auto save values, see "Auto Save Values" (page E-64).
+Records of the ASC and DSC include altitude values along with the date (year, month, day) that - the data was recorded. - For details about auto save values, see "Auto Save Values" (page E-62). ---- will be displayed if MAX/MIN data has been deleted or if there is no corresponding MAX/MIN data due to error, etc. In such cases, total ascent (ASC) and total descent (DSC) values will show